 So the mouse may be over funding (by 10 percent ) but it is of superior quality in this price bracket like the SteelSeries Rival 110.
-At the M55’s core, we have a small, practical gaming mouse which won’t let you down.
-A great budget pick for any left handed or ambidextrous mouse playing gamer.
+At the M55’s core, we have a small, practical gaming mouse that won’t let you down.
+A great budget pick for any left-handed or ambidextrous mouse playing gamer.

 3. HyperX Pulsefire Core RGB Gaming Mouse

 The Pulsefire Core from HyperX is just one of the least expensive mice in their range.
 Though HyperX mice lack the potency of most other brands, this one comes in at a tremendous worth and couldn’t be discounted.